-Links to follow.
+More links and content to follow.
 Most people not-in-the-know use the wrong terms and vocabulary with respect to autistic people.
 I’ll fill in helpful links here as I find them.
 I’m putting this section near the top because it is the best place to start.

 My Own Writings

 Geek Club Books tasked me with writing an article (illustrated by Rebecca Burgess) about why “awareness” does nothing and “acceptance” is what we need.
 Here is the full article, and here is the comic version.

 In which I write about how I figured out I was autistic and what I did about it.